How to limit screen time and help your gamer build healthy habits

 Learn more

-I’ve been playing video games for over three decades, turning a hobby into a writing career.
+I’ve been playing video games for over three decades, and have turned that hobby into a writing career.
 I remember the clashes I’d have with my own parents back in the day, ranging from how long I could play to what games I could play.
 Fun fact: They’d keep my consoles plugged into an outlet controlled by a light switch on the wall, so if I wasn’t listening to them, my progress was lost with a single flip.

-What I didn’t know then (and what my parents didn’t know) was that there was science to explain what was keeping me glued to my games.
-These days, it takes more than a light switch to overcome that attraction.
-But if game designers use human behavior studies to build games, the same approach could also help us build daily habits with our kids to raise healthy gamers.
-Once you understand how screen time, dopamine and serotonin work together, you can build better gaming habits and set clear boundaries for your young gamers.
+What I (and my parents) didn’t know then was that there is science to explain what kept me glued to my games—and it can take more than a light switch to overcome that attraction.
+Yes, game designers use human behavior studies to build games, but the same approach could also help us build daily habits with our kids so we can raise healthy gamers.
+Once you understand how gaming behavior and habits work together, you can set clear boundaries for your young gamers.

 Here’s your light switch.